djcp/blog.collispuro.com/source/_posts/2012-09-09-switching-back-to-linux.markdown

 I'm glad I had a chance to immerse myself in osx.
 I don't feel it impeded my productivity significantly and I understand better now why other developers like it.

 It's not for me, though.
 I will be happy to be back on linux.
 Developers afraid that linux is limited or difficult - you might be surprised.
 The BS quotient seems about the same, honestly: but linux gives you a solid dev environment with a side of freedom and a lot more flexibility to boot.

+**Update, 9/10 8:35am :**

+Thanks for pointing out spaces, and the alternative ways to right-click.
+Helpful, though not key elements of why I'm switching back.